h43z/writeups/0922-intigriti.md

     ....
   </script>
 ```
-Does changing the `innerHTML` still work if the `<script>` tag is not empty?
+Would changing the `innerHTML` still work if the `<script>` tag is not empty?
-We test it by changing our little proof of concept.
+We test it by changing our little proof of concept. https://editor.43z.one/bru59
 ```
 <html>